se-edu/guides/tutorials/ab3AddRemark.md

 <panel header="Update construction of `RemarkCommand` in `RemarkCommandTest`">

-- Since `RemarkCommand`’s constructor now accepts arguments, the tests will reflect that.
+- Since `RemarkCommand` now requires both an index and a remark for instantiation, the tests should be updated accordingly.
+Additionally, the execution of the command has been updated, so the tests should be adjusted to reflect these changes.
 - ```java
-    new RemarkCommand(INDEX_FIRST_PERSON, VALID_REMARK_AMY)
+    @Test
+    public void execute() {
+    final String remark = "Some remark";

+    assertCommandFailure(new RemarkCommand(INDEX_FIRST_PERSON, remark), model,
+            String.format(MESSAGE_ARGUMENTS, INDEX_FIRST_PERSON.getOneBased(), remark));
+    }
   ```

 - Note: you can use `CommandTestUtil.java` to include constant test values for greater reusability.